 Medical animation is used by a variety of professionals and organizations, such as researchers, surgeons, pharma companies, medical device manufacturers, universities, hospitals, and nonprofits.

-These groups use animations to simplify complex medical topics and make them easier to understand for different audiences.
+These groups utilize animations to simplify complex medical topics, making them easier to understand for diverse audiences.

 Usually, their target audiences are patients, healthcare providers, investors, and researchers.